Sausapor: Population

-The main religions group is under Sorong, most of them are Christians with Muslims forming a major minority.
+The main religious group are Christians with Muslims forming a major minority.
 The main ethnic groups are the Karon and Yeden constituted by the sub ethnic groups of Karon Pantai, Karondori, Marei, Madik, Meyah, Haram and Arfak.

 Culture

 A tribal dance native to this region is known as alin or sera (to the north of Sausapor) which involves the participants forming a circle.

 Fauna and flora

 Sausapor is an important wildlife spot, in particular it is a sea turtle breeding ground and host to a diversity of bird species.
 Birds which have been spotted at Sausapor include Gymnocorvus, Manucodia ater ater, Manucodia chalybatus and Craspedophora magnifica magnifica.
 A pigeon-sized, light blue coloured bird is called bocrocu by the inhabitants.

 A variety of bananas grow here, including yellow-skinned, green-skinned, and "red bananas".